hesbryce/hesbryce/README.md

 ## I'm a Runner and Developer
 - 🛠️ You can find my indies project here [Stamina Bar] [Inner-Vue].
 - 🧠 I’m currently learning Swift, SwiftUI, HealthKit + all things iOS dev.
-- ♥️ Fun fact: I ran a 50 mile race with only six days notice!
+- 🪩 Fun facts: I ran a 50 mile race with only six days notice!
 I trusted my data.
+I also enjoy playing from the heart on drums and ukulele.

 ### Connect with me on social:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/zbe/)